RellikDog/Capstone1/README.md

 The NICS data has columns for handgun, long_gun, and other as well as columns for all 3 with various prefixes such as 'prepawn', 'redemption', and 'private sale'.
 For the purpose of this study I agregate the sums of these columns into 3 coloumns handgun, long_gun, and other.
 I'm going to further eliminate the 'other' and 'multiple' coloumns because they aren't pertinent to my experiment.

 ### Hypothoesis
-A) I predict that states with a higher population density will have more checks for handguns overall, but will be lower in terms of checks for handguns by population density.
+A) I predict that states with a higher population density will have more checks for handguns overall.

 B) I also predict that states with lower population density will have higher occurences of long gun applications

-C) I predict that the ratio of handgun to long gun applications will vary in accordance with state population variations
+C) I predict that the ratio of handgun to long gun applications will be higher in states with higher population densities

 ### Prerequisites